browserengineering/book/book/layout.md

 ```

 Note that the call to the child's `layout` method not only asks it to
-compute its size, but also to build more of the layout tree.
+compute its size, but also to its own children to the layout tree and
+recursively call `layout` on them.

 The height of an element must include all its children.
 Since the
 children's heights have already all been summed into `y`, we can just